"But what about bacon?", asked the meat-eater with poorly-concealed horror on their face.

 Cool Foods' vegan bacon bits are shelf-stable, soy-free, and absolutely packed with a smoky hickory flavor.

-Made out of pinto beans, this alternative is one of the healthiest choices around, and it's ideal for sprinkling on top of soups, potatoes, stews, and salads for a satisfying crunch.
+Made out of pinto beans (which are high in iron, magnesium and zinc!), this alternative is one of the healthiest choices around, and it's ideal for sprinkling on top of soups, potatoes, stews, and salads for a satisfying crunch.

 The best place to get them is online, as they are stocked on Amazon as well as on several vegan online supermarkets.